ForeachOS/ax-school-dynamic-documents/README.md

-# Dynamic documents for developers - Basic
+# Dynamic documents for developers - basic training

-Welcome to the sample project for **Dynamic documents for developers**.
+Welcome to the sample project for **Dynamic documents for developers - basic training**.
 This repository contains the project build during the basic training, serving as a reference guide for building applications with [`DynamicFormsModule`](https://across-docs.foreach.be/across-site/production/dynamic-forms-module/0.0.1/index.html).
 The base of the application was generated using [Across Initializr](http://start-across.foreach.be/).